(0 | 0 Reviews)

 Tips & Secrets

-• Using homemade slow-cooked salted caramel is mandatory for achieving the most professional-grade intense and authentic flavor profile.
+• Using homemade slow-cooked salted caramel is mandatory for achieving the most intense and authentic flavor profile.

-• Ensuring the cream cheese is at room temperature provides the absolute secret to achieving a superior professional-grade smooth texture.
+• Ensuring the cream cheese is at room temperature provides the absolute secret to achieving a superior smooth texture.

 Nutritional Information(Per 1 slice (150g))